-Secti ons CHAPTER 1 5 DEFINITIONS, APPLICATION, OBJECTS AND ESTABLISHMENT OF AUTHORITY 1.
+Sect ions CHAPTER 1 5 DEFINITIONS, APPLICATION, OBJECTS AND ESTABLISHMENT OF AUTHORITY 1.
 2. 3.
 4. 5.
-6. Definitions Application of Act Objects of Act Exemption from Act Establishment of Property Practitioners Regulatory Authority Functions of Authority 10 CHAPTER 2 BOARD OF AUTHORITY 15 7.
+6. Definitions Application of Act Objects of Act Exemption from Act Establishment of Authority Functions of Authority 10 CHAPTER 2 BOARD OF AUTHORITY 15 7.
 8. 9.
 10. 11.
 12. 13.
-14. Composition and appointment of Board Disqualification from membership of Board Powers and duties of Board Good governance and code of ethics Conflict of interest of members of Board Termination of Board membership Meetings of Board Committees of Board Dissolution of Board 20 CHAPTER 3 25 APPOINTMENT OF CEO AND STAFF OF AUTHORITY 16.
+14. Composition and appointment of Board Disqualification from membership of Board Powers and duties of Board Good governance and code of ethics Conflict of interest of members of Board Termination of membership of Board Meetings of Board Committees of Board Dissolution of Board 20 CHAPTER 3 25 CEO AND STAFF OF AUTHORITY 16.
 17. 18.
-19. Appointment of CEO Staff of Authority Conflict of interest of employees Delegation CHAPTER 4 30 E STABLISHMENT, APPOINTMENT, RESOURCES, POWERS AND DUTIES OF PROPERTY PRACTITIONERS OMBUD 20.
+19. Appointment of CEO Staff of Authority Conflict of interest of employees Delegation CHAPTER 4 30 E STABLISHMENT, APPOINTMENT, RESOURCES, POWERS AND DUTIES OF OMBUD 20.
 21. 22.
 23. 24.
-Establishment of Property Practitioners Ombud's Office Appointment of Property Practitioners Ombud Staff and resources of Ombud Lodging of complaints Mediation 35 25.
-26. Adjudication Accounting and reporting by Ombud 40
+Establishment of Property Practitioners Ombud Office Appointment of Ombud Staff and resources of Ombud Lodging of complaints Mediation 35 25.
+26. Adjudication Accounting and reporting by the Ombud 40